evolvedbinary/jni-benchmarks/README.md

 Conclusion
 ----------
+The difference between the non-final (Scenarios 1 - 3) and the final (Scenarios 4 - 6) class versions is so small that it could easily be accounted for by system noise.

-Scenario 2 - By Call, Static, appears to have the lowest JNI overhead for constructing C++ objects from Java.
+Scenario 2 and 5 - By Call, Static, appear to have the lowest JNI overhead for constructing C++ objects from Java.

 Reproducing